 Continuing Education Resources

 - The Pennsylvania Mental Health Consumers Association (PMHCA) is a statewide membership organization of people who have recovered or are recovering from mental illness.
-PMHCA promotes and supports recovery through education individual and systems advocacy to eliminate stigma and discrimination.
+PMHCA promotes and supports recovery through education and individual and systems advocacy to eliminate stigma and discrimination.
 PMHCA provides an annual conference.
-PMHCA employees are also available to give trainings throughout the state, including Wellness Recovery Action Plan (WRAP) Facilitator Trainings, 2 and one half day WRAP Trainings, and Advance Directive Trainings.
-For more information concerning the projects and trainings offered by the Pennsylvania Mental Health Consumers’ Association contact Pat Madigan, Director of Technical Assistance and Training 717-564-4930 x 113.
+PMHCA employees are also available to give trainings throughout the state, including Wellness Recovery Action Plan (WRAP) Facilitator Trainings, 2.5 day WRAP Trainings, and Advance Directive Trainings.
+For more information concerning the projects and trainings offered by the Pennsylvania Mental Health Consumers’ Association contact them at email@example.com or 717-564-4930.

-- The Pennsylvania Association of Psychosocial Rehabilitation Services (PAPSRS) is an organization dedicated to the promotion and improvement of the range of services and approaches that facilitate the recovery of persons with psychiatric disabilities.
-PAPSRS offers an annual conference which includes workshops on recovery-oriented services as well as a networking evening specifically for Certified Peer Specialists.
+- The Pennsylvania Association of Psychosocial Rehabilitation Services (PAPRS) is an organization dedicated to the promotion and improvement of the range of services and approaches that facilitate the recovery of persons with psychiatric disabilities.
+PAPRS offers an annual conference which includes workshops on recovery-oriented services.
 Some Peer Specialists also choose to obtain certification in psychiatric rehabilitation (CPRP) to advance their careers.
-PAPSRS offers information and test preparation courses for taking the CPRP exam in Pennsylvania.
+PAPRS offers information and test preparation courses for taking the CPRP exam in Pennsylvania.

 - Drexel University’s College of Medicine Behavioral Healthcare Education program provides trainings throughout Pennsylvania on mental health topics.
+They also offer an array of online courses.
 To view the trainings they are currently offering, or to register for training, visit the online registration site.

 - Network of Care is a national organization that has a wealth of information on many topics including mental and behavioral health.
 They have an extensive library of eLearning opportunities.

-- The Copeland Center offers WRAP® (Wellness Recovery Action Plan™) trainings.
+- The Copeland Center for Wellness and Recovery offers WRAP® (Wellness Recovery Action Plan™) trainings.
 WRAP® is a self-management and recovery system developed by a group of people who had mental health difficulties and who were struggling to incorporate wellness tools and strategies into their lives.
-The Copeland Center also offers free webinars (online trainings) on an ongoing basis about WRAP.
+The Copeland Center is also a vendor of the two-week CPS certification training, they offer free webinars (online trainings) about WRAP, and many other learning opportunities.

-- The Institute for Recovery and Community Integration in partnership with the Delaware County Office of Behavioral Health offers a number of training opportunities for residents of Delaware County.
-For more information on these trainings you can click here to go to the website that lists all of the upcoming trainings.
+- The Institute for Recovery in partnership with the Delaware County Office of Behavioral Health offers a number of training opportunities for residents of Delaware County.
+For more information on these trainings you can click here to go to the website that lists all of the upcoming trainings

-Visit the Continuing Education Trainings page on this Web site to locate continuing education training opportunities in Pennsylvania.
+Visit the Continuing Education Trainings page on this Web site to see continuing education training opportunities being offered by the PaPSC.